Me and my favorites--sheep, raccoon, and books.

 I studied English literature in college and graduate school.

 I'd been intrigued by picture books for a long time, but reading to my children made me much more tuned in to them.
 My daughter and son loved silly stories.
 We were on a dull car trip in 1982 when I tinkered with animal rhymes, which turned into Sheep in a Jeep.
-Sheep on a Ship, Sheep in a Shop, Sheep Out to Eat, Sheep Take a Hike, Sheep Trick or Treat, and Sheep Blast Off! have followed.
+Sheep on a Ship, Sheep in a Shop, Sheep Out to Eat, Sheep Take a Hike, Sheep Trick or Treat, Sheep Blast Off!, and Sheep Go to Sleep have followed.

 When raccoons made a mess of our garbage cans, I was exasperated, but I had to admire their can-do spirit.
 I imagined them singing cheerfully about their garbage raids.
 The result was Raccoon Tune.

-It's fun to see stories take shape--especially when artists like Margot Apple and Howard Fine add so much to them!
+It's quite something to see stories take shape as picture books, especially when artists like Kristina Rodanas, Margot Apple, and Howard Fine add so much to them!

 Nancy Shaw